-Ways To Keep Your House Cool And Save Money During The Summer
+Cost-Effective Ways to Keep Your House Cool This Summer

 If a room is cooler than the outdoor temperature, close the door.
 This will retain the colder room temperature for as long as possible even in the warmest part of the day.

 5. Don’t Cook Inside